 7. State-Owned Enterprises

-TT has 55 state-owned enterprises (SOEs), comprised of 42 wholly owned companies, eight majority-owned, and four in which the government has a minority share.
+TT has 55 SOEs comprised of 43 wholly owned companies, eight majority-owned, and four in which the government has a minority share.
 SOEs are in the energy, manufacturing, agriculture, tourism, financial services, transportation, and communication sectors.
 Information on the total assets of SOEs, total net income of SOEs and number of people employed by SOEs is not available.
-The Investments Division of the Ministry of Finance appoints directors to the boards of state enterprises, reportedly at the direction of the minister of finance.
+The Investments Division of the Ministry of Finance appoints directors to the boards of state enterprises, reportedly at the direction of the Minister of Finance.
 SOEs are often informally or explicitly obligated to consult with government officials before making major business decisions.
 According to TT’s constitution, the government is entitled to:

-appoint a majority of directors of the board of directors of the enterprise
+- appoint a majority of directors of the board of directors of the enterprise; and

 In sectors that are open to both the private sector and foreign competition, SOEs are sometimes favored for government contracts, which might negatively impact U.S. investors in the market.